lynden/Frontend-Guidelines-HTML-CSS/README.md

 --------------------
 This section details the guidelines when working with standard CSS and when using Sass.

+## General Guidelines
+Adopt a DRY (Do not Repeat Yourself) approach to your CSS and markup files.
+Nobody likes to type more than they need to, in this aspect it pays to be lazy.

 ## General Formatting

 - Use tabs set to 4 spaces.